kubernetes/community/contributors/design-proposals/deployment.md

   // If Selector is empty, it is defaulted to the labels present on the Pod template.
   Selector map[string]string

+  // A counter that tracks the number of times an update happened in the PodTemplateSpec
+  // of the Deployment, similarly to how metadata.Generation tracks updates in the Spec
+  // of all first-class API objects.
+  TemplateGeneration *int32

   // Describes the pods that will be created.
   Template *PodTemplateSpec